Causes of Low Productivity: 8 Main Factors & Strategies to Overcome It

 Example: Consider a software development team using the Pomodoro Technique to maintain focus during intense coding sessions, breaking work into 25-minute intervals followed by 5-minute breaks.
 They use a digital project management tool to prioritize tasks using the Eisenhower Matrix, ensuring critical bugs and features are addressed promptly.

-Motivational approaches and goal setting
+Motivational approaches, employee feedback, and goal setting

 Example: A sales team might set monthly sales targets with clear, achievable goals.
 Successful team members receive recognition and rewards, such as bonuses or extra vacation days, aligning individual achievements with the company’s revenue objectives.